RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

     as described in Upgrading nodes section above.
 Otherwise, you will not be able to upgrade the databases.
 1. In the [rladmin CLI]({{< relref "/rs/references/cli-reference/rladmin.md" >}}),
-    run the upgrade db command for each database.
+    run the command "rladmin upgrade db <db-name>" command for each database (run from any of the nodes).

 During the database upgrade process, the database will be restarted.
 As a result: